beancount/docs/docs/beancount_design_doc.md

 I just came up with this; I haven’t seen this done anywhere else.
 I tried it and the faster parser made a huge difference compared to using PLY so I stuck with that.
 I quite like the pattern, it’s a good compromise that offers the flexibility of a parser generator yet allows me to handle the rules using Python.
 Eventually I’d like to move just some of the most important callbacks to C code in order to make this a great deal faster (I haven’t done any real performance optimizations yet).

-This has worked well so far but for one thing: There are several limitations inherent in the flex tokenizer that have proved problematic.
+This has worked well so far but for one thing[^4]: There are several limitations inherent in the flex tokenizer that have proved problematic.
 In particular, in order to recognize transaction postings using indent I have had to tokenize the whitespace that occurs at the beginning of a line.
 Also, single-characters in the input should be parsed as flags and at the moment this is limited to a small subset of characters.
 I’d like to eventually write a custom lexer with some lookahead capabilities to better deal with these problems (this is easy to do).

 ### Two Stages of Parsing: Incomplete Entries<a id="two-stages-of-parsing-incomplete-entries"></a>